Q&A: skills and commands

 Q: Have you seen 100 percent conformance to skill steps being executed?

-The workshop does not include a benchmark.
+We don't include a benchmark here.
 In practice, when a skill should apply, the agent usually loads it.
 Treat that as experience, not a measured guarantee.

 Command discovery